swajid/review_and_read_ahead/README.md

 * Reviewing and keeping meeting minutes is boring but you'll have more productive and focused meetings

+* Print out a copy of your presentation beforehand and give everyone a copy -- so it doesn't get lost in email etc.

 - my dad
 ```